Read media coverage and download images, portraits, and logos

 Have you heard of slow travel?
 It could be the new way we travel in the future.

-- "I think we will take fewer weekend trips to London, Paris and New York.
-And rather experience Norwegian cities and villages," says the travel expert.
+"I think we will take fewer weekend trips to London, Paris, and New York.
+Instead, we will experience Norwegian cities and towns," says travel expert.

 August 20, 2021